 What are your fees?

-My fees depend on your insurance coverage (deductible, co-pay/co-insurance).
-For clients who would like to information about my sliding scale fees, please discuss this with me before the first appointment.
+Our fees depend on your insurance coverage (deductible, co-pay/co-insurance).
+For clients who do not have insurance and would like to information about our reduced fees, please discuss this with us before the first appointment.

 Do you accept insurance?